 Careers die.
 Friendships fade.
 The music is all that remains.
 This is the weight of sound.

-As drummer for the rock band Uncle Green, McDade spent most of the ’80s and ’90s traveling the highways of America in a series of Ford vans.
+As drummer for the rock band Uncle Green, McDade spent most of the ’80s and ’90s traveling America in a series of Ford vans.
 While the band searched for fame and a safe place to eat before a gig, he began writing fiction.
-Uncle Green retired from the commercial scene after four labels, seven records, and one name change — and McDade began to ponder his novel.
+Uncle Green retired from the commercial scene after four labels, seven records, and one name change — and McDade began to think about his novel.

-The result is not a tell-all memoir of sex, drugs, and rock and roll.
-It is a poignant look at how music shapes not just musicians, but fans who explore their lives through song.
+The result is an insightful look at how music shapes not just musicians, but fans who explore their lives through song.

 Playing the drums, McDade says, informs all areas of his life — writing, teaching, parenting, everything.
 “I don’t think I’m a particularly flashy guy behind a kit or behind a typewriter.
 I try to serve the story as best as I can, a lesson I learned trying to serve the song in Uncle Green.”
 His work bears the influence of Richard Brautigan, Kurt Vonnegut, Don DeLillo, and Kate Atkinson, as well as of his fixation growing up on TV (I Love Lucy, The Brady Bunch) and classic records (Talking Heads, Elvis Costello).